NkemdiAnyiam/webchalk-animate/README.md

   Exit(sqrEl, '~fade-out', [])
 );

-// play and then rewind the sequence seq.play().then(() => seq.rewind());
+seq.play().then(() => seq.rewind());
 ```
 <!-- MD-E id="usage__create-sequence-clips" -->

-In the example above, a new sequence is created with <!-- MD-S id="usage__create-sequence" code-type="inline-code" -->`webimator.newSequence()`<!-- MD-E id="usage__create-sequence" -->.
+In the example above, a new sequence is created with <!-- MD-S id="usage__create-sequence" code-type="inline-code" MD-G -->`webimator.newSequence()`<!-- MD-E  -->.
 However, the first object passed to it is not an animation clip.
-You are actually allowed to pass a set of configuration options as the first argument to <!-- MD-S id="usage__create-sequence" code-type="inline-code" -->`webimator.newSequence()`<!-- MD-E id="usage__create-sequence" --> and _then_ a list of clips (but if you do not want to set any configuration, you can just pass the list of clips only).
+You are actually allowed to pass a set of configuration options as the first argument to <!-- MD-S id="usage__create-sequence" code-type="inline-code" MD-G -->`webimator.newSequence()`<!-- MD-E --> and _then_ a list of clips (but if you do not want to set any configuration, you can just pass the list of clips only).
 Either way, the sequence contains four animation clips.
-Afterwards, two more clips are added to the sequence (for a total of six) using <!-- MD-S id="usage__add-clips" code-type="inline-code" -->`AnimSequence.prototype.addClips()`<!-- MD-E id="usage__add-clips" -->.
+Afterwards, two more clips are added to the sequence (for a total of six) using <!-- MD-S id="usage__add-clips" code-type="inline-code" MD-G -->`AnimSequence.prototype.addClips()`<!-- MD-E -->.
 Finally, the sequence is played and rewound.
 When playing, the animation clips will be played in order, each one starting _only_ after the previous one has finished.
 When rewinding, the clips are rewound in reverse order.

 #### Changing Sequential Timing of Clips